Empowering Communities. Enhancing Lives.

 Funding through Partnerships & Grants

-A grant from the US Department of Education under the Native Hawaiian Education Act has provided support for vital programs such as Keiki Steps, a parent preschool participation program where 98% of the children who participate pass the state’s assessment for school-readiness.
+A grant from the US Department of Education under the Native Hawaiian Education Act has provided support for vital programs such as Keiki Steps, a parent participation preschool program where 95% of students transitioning to kindergarten met the majority of benchmarks on the ISRA, the state’s assessment for school readiness.
 Large key grants like these provide the primary or initial start-up support for most of our programs and we pursue this funding tirelessly to ensure we can provide a diverse set of programs to address all community needs.

 Partnerships are the foundation of our organization because they provide long-term sustainability.
 Community, state, and national organizations and businesses help INPEACE through in-kind donations and significant program funding.
 For example, Kamehameha Schools helps fund and recommends INPEACE programs like Ho‘āla in order to provide resources beyond their traditional scope.
 Now, INPEACE programs help to ensure over 100% utilization of early education seats on the Wai‘anae Coast, complementing the educational structure of Kamehameha Schools, building a strong partnership to truly help keiki reach their full potential.